squ1p/sqnotes/README.md

 * Replace all css for .codehilite in src/static/main.css with what's in styles.css

 ## Future features, todo
-* Put the pickle file in a folder by itself so it works with docker volumes
-* Test the dockerfile
 * A squirrel ascii picture somewhere in the page :3
 * A link "export all in markdown"
 * Replace pickle with sqlite or smth